-Our tailor-made blended learning training consists of two parts: a face-to-face meeting or workshop with programme leaders from our four partner institutions which took place in May 2019 as well as an e-learning component which is currently being developed (as of June 2019).
+Our tailor-made blended learning training consists of two parts: a face-to-face meeting or workshop with programme leaders from our four partner institutions which took place in May 2019 as well as an e-learning component.

 The training programme is set up to improve programme leader’s (PLs) diversity management competence and to show PLs how to either newly develop diversity-sensitive curricula or how to adapt existing curricula to this aim.
 Thus, learning outcome of this training programme will be: